 Documents in order

-Draw up a safety document on the tattooing service.
+Prepare a safety document for tattooing services.

 Identify the risks

 You can use Tukes’ instructions and tools to identify risks.
-You should take especially the following into account in identifying the risks of tattooing services:
+You should especially take the following into account in identifying the risks of tattooing services:

 - the ingredients in tattoo inks and any hazardous substances they may contain